Spring cleaning checklist for your home: 5 budget-boosting tasks

 Many home spring cleaning tasks affect your budget and household finances beyond a few months.
 Don’t underestimate how small seasonal changes—from a closet clean-out to being picky about the lightbulbs you choose—can save you money over time.
-Use these four simple spring cleaning tips for a clean sweep of your budget.
+Use these five simple spring cleaning tips for a clean sweep of your budget.

 For many homeowners, it’s the tasks that they can’t see that make a bit difference throughout the year.
 But a seasonal sweep and inspection of gutters and downspouts can certainly lead to money savings down the road.
 Keeping an eye on your gutters ensures you’re aware of any leaking or loosening issues right away that could lead to expensive and avoidable repairs—or replacements—to your roof and/or exterior.